CARES Act funding

 - International students

-These students may still qualify for other assistance at WVC.
+Students may qualify for other assistance at WVC.
 See more under “What additional resources are available?”

 Funds can be used for COVID-19-related expenses including technology, food, housing, health care, or child care.